petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/clustering/configuring-the-dxp-cluster.md

 ---
 # Configuring the DXP Cluster

-Liferay can be configured in both a horizontal clustering or vertical clustering approach.
-In a horizontal cluster, each node is running on a separate machine.
-In a vertical cluster, multiple virtual Java machines are running on a single machine.
+Two docker containers can be run to demonstrate a simple clustered environment.
 See [Clustering for High Availability](https://learn.liferay.com/web/guest/w/dxp/installation-and-upgrades/setting-up-liferay/clustering-for-high-availability) to learn more.

-The steps below demonstrate vertical clustering with two Docker containers running locally.

 ## Configuring Elasticsearch for Each Node